ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-This document presents three different, complementary mechanisms for non-log elements of the CT ecosystem to exchange information about logs in a manner that preserves the privacy of the HTTPS clients.
+This document presents three different, complementary mechanisms for non-log elements of the CT ecosystem to exchange information about logs in a manner that preserves the privacy of HTTPS clients.
 They should provide protective benefits for the system as a whole even if their adoption is not universal.

 # Defining the problem

-When a log serves different views of the log to different clients this is described as a partitioning attack.
+When a log provides different views of the log to different clients this is described as a partitioning attack.
 Each client would be able to verify the append-only nature of the log but, in the extreme case, each client might see a unique view of the log.